Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 9. Rose Bay Beach and Dumaresq Reserve

-Dogs are allowed off-leash on the Rose Bay foreshore between Percival Park and Dumaresq Reserve.
+Dogs are welcome off-leash along the Rose Bay foreshore between Percival Park and Dumaresq Reserve.

-With beautiful views of Sydney Harbour, this is a great spot for you and your canine friend to hang out for a few hours.
+With stunning views of Sydney Harbour, it’s a perfect spot for you and your furry companion to relax and enjoy a few hours together.

 Check the Woollahra Municipal Council website for more information.